-Weeping Hemlock (tree form) is primarily valued in the landscape or garden for its highly ornamental weeping form.
+Weeping Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its highly ornamental weeping form.
 It has dark green evergreen foliage which emerges light green in spring.
 The needles remain dark green throughout the winter.